 P301+P310 IF SWALLOWED: Immediately call a POISON CENTER/doctor/physician/first aider.
 P331 Do NOT induce vomiting.
-P370+P378 n case of fire: Use alcohol resistant foam or normal protein foam to extinguish.
-P302+P352 F ON SKIN: Wash with plenty of water and soap.
+P370+P378 In case of fire: Use alcohol resistant foam or normal protein foam to extinguish.
 P305+P351+P338 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
 P312 Call a POISON CENTER/doctor/physician/first aider/if you feel unwell.
-P333+P313 If skin irritation or rash occurs: Get medical advice/attention.
 P337+P313 If eye irritation persists: Get medical advice/attention.
-P362+P364 Take off contaminated clothing and wash it before reuse.
+P303+P361+P353 IF ON SKIN (or hair): Take off immediately all contaminated clothing.
+Rinse skin with water [or shower].
 P304+P340 IF INHALED: Remove person to fresh air and keep comfortable for breathing.